kjuraszek/epd-rpi-controller/README.md

 ## Running the project

 Below are instructions on running this project.
+For a long term deployment ("production") it is recommended to run both the Controller and UI in Docker containers.
+In other hand running them locally will suit better for testing.

+> ⚠️**Important!** All below `make` commands are adjusted to run from project's root (and not from `/controller`, `/front` etc.).

 ### Prepare environment